How To Sleep On A Plane (Economy Class) Stress-Free

 How do I upgrade from economy to business class for free?

-First and Business Class seats may be expensive, but it’s worth looking out for upgrade deals that could literally make the difference between sleeping or not.
+First, and Business Class seats may be expensive, but it’s worth looking out for upgrade deals that could make the difference between sleeping.
 Usually, upgrades cost $400 and up.

 Some airlines such as Etihad have a Premium Economy Class on their Airbus A380, these seats will have more space than airlines that have just standard economy, such as Qatar.